electron/electron/docs/api/service-workers.md

 Emitted when a service worker logs something to the console.

+#### Event: 'registration-completed'

+Returns:

+* `event` Event
+* `scope` String - The base URL that a service worker is registered for.

+Emitted when a service worker has been registered.

 ### Instance Methods

 The following methods are available on instances of `ServiceWorkers`: